Drug Possession With Intent to Distribute

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about legal topics and insurance.
 Our goal is to be an objective, third-party resource for everything legal and insurance related.
 We update our site regularly, and all content is reviewed by experts.

-Possession with intent to distribute drugs, sometimes called possession with intent to sell or possession for sale, involves two basic elements.
+Drug possession with intent to distribute, sometimes called possession with intent to sell or possession for sale, involves two basic elements.
 The first is the drug possession itself.
 The second is evidence of intent to sell or distribute the illegal substance.

 Defining and Proving Drug Possession